sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 often like to write this slightly differently.
-They will usually define the specific interaction associated with group rc to be some number, awkwardly referred to as αβ\ :sub:`rc`, and then they will say that the alternative hypothesit is that
+They will usually define the specific interaction associated with group rc to be some number, awkwardly referred to as αβ\ :sub:`rc`, and then they will say that the alternative hypothesis is that

 | µ\ :sub:`rc` = µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c` + αβ\ :sub:`rc`